 Completing this form is voluntary.
-Personally identifiable infidentify your case and process your request only. ormation collect ed on this form is used to Name - Member Today's Date Mailing Address City State WI Zip Code Check this box if you would like to appeal Inclusa's de Inclusa Grievance and Appeal Committee. cision by reques sting a meeting with the Continuing your services during an appeal of a reduction, suspension, or termination of a service If you are getting benefits and you ask for an appeal before your benefits change, you can keep getting the same benefits until a decision on your appeal has been made.
-If you want to keep your benefits during your appeal, your request must be postmarked or faxed on or before the effective date of the intended action.
-If the Grievance and Appeal Committee decides that Inclusa's decision was correct, you may need to repay the extra benefits that you got between the time you asked for your appeal and the time that the Grievance and Appeal Committee makes a decision.
-However, if it would cause you a large financial burden, you might not be required to repay this cost.
-Check this box if you would like to request the same services to continue during your appeal.
-Copy of your case file You have a right to a free copy of the information in your ca means documents, records and other related material includinclusa gathers during your appeal.
-Check this box if you would like to receive the information related to your appeal. ormation in you ur case file from Inclusa SIGNATURE - Member Da te Signed Mail or fax this form to: Inclusa Attn: Member Relations 3349 Church St, Suite 1 Stevens Point WI 54481 Fax: 715-345-5725 Toll Free: 1-877-622-6700 TTY: 711 or 1-715-204-1799 Email: memberrelations@inclusa.org 3
+Personally identifiable informidentify your case and process your request only. mation collecte ed on this form is used to Name - Member Today's Date Mailing Address City State WI Zip Code Check this box if you would like to appeal Inclusa's decis Inclusa Grievance and Appeal Committee. sion by reques ting a meeting with the Continuing your services during an appeal of a reduction service If you are getting benefits and you ask for an appeal before you the same benefits until a decision on your appeal has been meduring your appeal, your request must be postmarked or faxe intended action.
+If the Grievance and Appeal Committee deciyou may need to repay the extra benefits that you got between the time that the Grievance and Appeal Committee makes a clarge financial burden, you might not be required to repay this our benefits ch lade.
+If you wa d on or befor cides that Inclu n the time you decision.
+Howe ange, you can keep getting nt to keep your benefits e the effective date of the isa's decision was correct, asked for your appeal and Check this box if you would like to request the same appeal. e services to continue during your Copy of your case file You have a right to a free copy of the information in your case means documents, records and other related material includir Inclusa gathers during your appeal.
+Check this box if you would like to receive the infor related to your appeal. mation in you ır case file from Inclusa SIGNATURE - Member Dat e Signed Mail or fax this form to: Inclusa Attn: Member Relations 3349 Church St, Suite 1 Stevens Point WI 54481 Fax: 715-345-5725 Toll Free: 1-877-622-6700 TTY: 711 or 1-715-204-1799